“Ransomware is expected to attack a business every 11 seconds by the end of 2021,” says a report by Cybersecurity Ventures.

 Take, for example, infrastructures like power plants.
 These power plants need computers for operating their industrial systems.
-But these computers are not exposed to the internet.
-In other words, they’re “air-gapped” with the purpose of enhancing security.
+But these computers are not exposed to the Internet.
+In other words, they’re “air-gapped” to enhance security.

 Since these systems, through air gapping, are not directly connected to the company’s business network, they work well at preventing intruders or hackers from working their way to sensitive systems.